RHS assistant principal in line for national award

 “He is an enthusiastic supporter of all that our students do.
 He is always at games, events, concerts and he makes connections to students about their interests and what students want to learn in their classes.
 The students realize that he takes a sincere interest in their well-being, and that helps drive them toward success,” Olsen said.

-On Friday, while Schillinger was walking through the halls of the high school, many students greeted him in a friendly way.
+On a recent Friday, while Schillinger was walking through the halls of the high school, many students greeted him in a friendly way.

 Asked about the nomination, Schillinger shared the credit.